 Trail speed limit 15 mph

-A more advanced cyclist can maintain a speed of 15 mph pretty easily, provided that they're not loaded down with too much gear.
-Many bicycle tour companies manage their daily mileage between 30 and 50 per day.
+An advanced cyclist can maintain an average speed of 13-15 mph provided that they're not loaded down with too much gear.
+Advanced cyclists can typically ride more miles each day, but bicycle tour companies manage their daily mileage between 30 and 50 per day.

 Pick your Trail Towns

 There are trail towns roughly every ten miles so it's likely that you won't be stopping at every one.
 Refer to the Trail Town page to locate the towns that provide the services you need.

 Once you have an idea of your daily riding distances, identify the towns that fit into your mileage range and provide the services that you require.
 Use the mileage chart below as a reference.
 From there you can research the lodging and restaurant options.

 Use this chart to project your daily riding distances.